Biology Rocks!

 I tried putting the frog, Houdini, in the case with the turtle, Nightcrawler, covering it with seran wrap to keep him in.
 That didn't work.
 Nightcrawler chewed through the seran wrap, allowing Houdini to climb on his back and jump out.
 For days I couldn't find Houdini.
 Nightcrawler was easier to locate, being a turtle- but still pretty amazing.
 Following Houdini out meant jumping down from a meter off the floor, where he left a brown smudge, and then crawling off to the corner.

-It seems these days that only Bu'azzowi, the fish, stays where he is told, and doesn't utter a word.
+It seems these days that only Bu'azzowi, the fish, stays where he

 Comments